Syllabus#

 Prerequisites#

-Graduate students (60499): A background in linear algebra and numerical methods will be helpful but is not necessary.
-Students should be comfortable programming in Julia, Python, MATLAB, C, or a similar language.
-EE 60551: Mathematical Programming is not a prerequisite for this course.
+Graduate students (60499): A background in linear algebra and numericalmethods is strongly recommended but not required.
+Students must be comfortable programming in Python (preferred), MATLAB, Julia, C, or a similar language.
+Topics in EE 60551 and ACMS 60880 are complementary to CBE/ACMS 60499.
+These courses are not prerequisites for CBE/ACMS 60499.

-Undergraduate students (40499): Students must be comfortable with linear algebra and programming in Julia, Python, MATLAB, C, or a similar language.
-CBE 20258 or a similar undergraduate class on numerical methods is strongly recommended as a prerequisite.
-Please contact the instructor for any questions about preparation.
+Undergraduate students (40499): Students must be comfortable with linear algebra and programming in Python (preferred), MATLAB, Julia, C, or a similar language.
+A course on these topics, such as CBE 20258, AME 30251 (concurrent is okay), CE 30125 (concurrent is okay), PHYS 20451, or ACMS 20220, and the standard undergraduate curriculum in computer science or electrical engineering should satisfy this prerequisite.
+Please contact the instructor for any preparation questions.

 Instructor and Teaching Assistants#